-Clear, flexible pricing is part of the Daily.co API for video calls, which lets developers start fast and add powerful video chat features into any product or site.
-You can prototype in minutes, then add features as you need them.
+Clear, affordable pricing is part of the Daily.co API for video calls, which lets developers start fast and add powerful video chat into any product or site.
+You can embed a widget in minutes; developers can customize extensively with advanced features.

 The Daily.co API supports WebRTC, no download video calls with a finished, polished UI that’s used on millions of call minutes — with chat, screen shares, automatic recording and more.
 If you need to customize the UI, you can do that, too.

 Our API pricing, similarly, lets teams evaluate pricing easily, start fast, and scale.